Greg Koch: Green Bay Packers

 A second-round draft choice in 1977 from the University of Arkansas, Koch played nine seasons (1977–85) in Green Bay, appearing in 133 games.
 A fixture at right tackle almost immediately upon his arrival, he was a Second-team All-Pro selection following the 1982 season and was part of one of the greatest offenses in club history when the Packers amassed 6,172 yards in 1983, the second-best output ever in club annals.
 He was inducted into the Green Bay Packers Hall of Fame in 2010.

 Miami Dolphins

-Koch played his final two seasons with Miami in 1986 and the 1st game of 1987 at his customary right tackle spot.
-Rumor has it, while he was with the Dolphins, Koch lost an epic drinking battle with Lawrence Wendell Pfohl better known by the ring name Lex Luger.
-Some reports have the match lasting upwards of 15 hours.
+Koch played his final two seasons with Miami in 1986 and the first game of 1987 at his customary right tackle spot.
 After the strike in 1987, his former Packer offensive coordinator Bob Schnelker traded two draft choices for him in Minnesota.

 Minnesota Vikings

 He played right guard for the Vikings in 1987 where they made it to the NFC Championship game, eventually losing to the Washington Redskins.
-Despite being wanted back by the Vikings in 1988, he then went to law school and has been a practicing attorney and part-time radio host in Houston Texas since 1992.
+Despite being wanted back by the Vikings in 1988, he then went to law school and became a practicing attorney and part-time radio host in Houston, Texas.